 Welcome to Siloam Springs!
-Whether you live here, are visiting, attending school, or have been a part of the community your entire life, I am glad you are here.
-I truly love Siloam Springs, and hope you do too.
+Whether you reside here, are visiting, attending school, or have been a part of the community your entire life, I am delighted that you are here.
+I truly cherish Siloam Springs, and I hope you do too!

-This community is an ideal place to raise a family.
-Siloam Springs has deliberately opted out of the rat-race pace of life, focusing instead on people and how to make life better.
-Our strong church community supports these ideals, and volunteering and giving back is a way of life.
-We come together to support each other's needs.
-We also have wonderful amenities including Memorial Park with the Chautauqua Amphitheater, the Siloam Springs Public Library, City Lake and Sager Creek Mountain Biking Trail, and the Siloam Springs Kayak Park.
-There are hundreds of free and low-cost activities that one can participate in throughout the year from Parks and Recreation’s summer camps, to the library’s young adult events, to Shakespeare and concerts in Memorial Park, to the Chamber of Commerce’s Dogwood Festival, to the Heritage League’s Christmas Parade- there's an option for everyone.
 The Siloam Springs Kayak Park is a unique amenity with 800 feet of engineered river featuring Class I rapids.
-The park is set on the Illinois River and features drops for both beginner and skilled kayakers and canoers.
-The City of Siloam Springs is a partner with the Grand River Dam Authority and Walton Family Foundation in a new, national-caliber whitewater adventure park, affectionately referred to as WOKA, positioned on the upper Illinois River.
-Currently under construction, WOKA will be a best-in-class whitewater park featuring a 1,200-foot long, 100-foot-wide side channel off the Illinois River with eight drop-features, perfect for whitewater enthusiasts of all levels.
+The park is situated on the Illinois River and offers drops suitable for both beginner and skilled kayakers and canoers.
+The City of Siloam Springs collaborates with the Grand River Dam Authority and Walton Family Foundation in a new, national-caliber whitewater adventure park affectionately referred to as WOKA, positioned on the upper Illinois River.
+WOKA is a best-in-class whitewater park featuring a 1,200-foot long, 100-foot-wide side channel off the Illinois River with eight drop-features, perfect for whitewater enthusiasts of all levels.

-Siloam also has a wide variety of food and entertainment.
-There’s authentic Columbian, German, Thai, Vietnamese, Ozark Cuisine and much more.
-Karaoke and trivia are always popular gatherings, and you can find more events happening in our corner of Northwest Arkansas through Discover Siloam Springs, our tourism website.
+Siloam also boasts a wide variety of food and entertainment options, including authentic Colombian, German, Thai, Vietnamese, Ozark Cuisine, and much more.
+Karaoke and trivia nights are always popular gatherings, and you can find more events happening in our corner of Northwest Arkansas through Discover Siloam Springs, our tourism website.

-Siloam Springs works in a unique way to recruit and foster businesses, both large and small.
-The City has its own electric, water, wastewater, trash and recycling and street crews in house, allowing business incentives to be tailored to the needs of the business.
-We work closely with the Chamber of Commerce and Main Street Siloam Springs to assist with training, grant opportunities and more.
-The Board of Directors and City staff places the utmost importance on fiscal responsibility, running tight budgets, but allowing for spending where it's most needed.
+Siloam Springs employs a unique approach to recruit and foster businesses, both large and small.
+The City has its own electric, water, wastewater, trash, recycling, and street crews in-house, allowing business incentives to be customized to meet specific needs.
+We work closely with the Siloam Springs Chamber of Commerce and Main Street Siloam Springs to provide training, grant opportunities, and more.
+The Board of Directors and City staff prioritize fiscal responsibility, maintaining tight budgets while allowing for spending where it's most needed.
 I wholeheartedly support our strong local government, which follows a City Administrator form of governance.
 This approach ensures continuity over the years through a city administrator who serves as the CEO, while the Mayor facilitates meetings, leads ribbon cuttings and openings, and serves as the face of the city.

-As the first female mayor, I want to encourage women to be involved, aware, and informed within our community. to be part of that decision-making process, to be in the room where it happens.
-You can start small and work your way up, but it's important to start.
-There is always a need for strong leaders in our community, and having more women holding positions of authority would reflect our demographics.
-I want to encourage girls and young women to set goals and pursue those goals fiercely.
-Don't get discouraged, keep pushing.
+As the first female mayor, I want to encourage women to be involved, aware, and informed within our community.
+Push to be part of the decision-making process, to be in the room where it happens.
+You can start small and work your way up, but it's crucial to start.
+There is always a need for strong leaders in our community, and having more women in positions of authority would better reflect our demographics.
+I want to inspire girls and young women to set goals and pursue them vigorously.
+Don't get discouraged; keep pushing.

-I am very humbled and thankful for the opportunity you have given me to serve as your Mayor.
-May God bless our city and our nation in the days to come.
+I am profoundly humbled and grateful for the opportunity you have given me to serve as your Mayor.
+May God bless our city and our nation in the days to come!